LandonHare123/Space-Jets/README(Update).md

 # Results
 As of now key exchange and the cipher functions work.
 Encryption is preformed on user login and highscore transporting.
-However key handling on the back end is currently unfinished due limitations on session handling.
+However key handling on the back end is currently unfinished due limitations with sessions.

 # For Next Time
 The plan is to expand on sessions on the front and backend to allow for more nuanced encryption application, as well as adding a database for keys